 The truth be told, Srinagar does have plenty of lakes to boast.
 Thanks to Nigeen Lake, Dal Lake, Wular Lake, and Manasbal Lake, it claims large freshwater basins that really do give it this sort of a Venetian vibe.

 Trakai Castle and JalMahal, Jaipur

-It is one of the most famous spot in Lithuania.
-Another most amazing fact is that it is the only castle located in the Eastern European island.
+It is one of the most famous spots in Lithuania.
+What’s interesting about Trakai Castle is that it is the only castle in Eastern Europe that’s situated on an island.

-The palace has a further four submerged storey under the water and holds strong as a technological and design marvel in the history of architecture.
+The palace has a further four submerged story under the water and holds strong as a technological and design marvel in the history of architecture.

 Big Ben, London and the Rajabai Tower, Mumbai